kplakosh/saucedemo-testautomation-cypress/README.md

 ### Product Detail Page

-- Product name, price, description verification
+- Product name, price, and description verification
-- "Add to Cart" interaction from detail page
+- "Add to Cart" interaction from the detail page

 ### Cart Page